collectif-dao/dg-research/MODELLING_CAPABILITIES.md

 ## Scenarios in the research pipeline (on 2024.09.30)

 Actor Labels:
-- Provide variety of labels in the model to define proposal impacts per lable group
+- Provide a variety of labels in the model to define proposal impacts per label group
 - How general system health will be affected if the majority of proposals are biased toward specific groups of actors in the system and harm others

 DAO and stETH misalignment: